woodpecker-ci/woodpecker/docs/docs/20-usage/40-secrets.md

 You can set a setting or environment value from secrets using the `from_secret` syntax.

-The example below passes a secret called `token` as an environment variable that will be called `TOKEN_ENV`:
+The example below passes a secret called `secret_token` as an environment variable that will be called `TOKEN_ENV`:

 ```diff
  steps: